asefatesfay/aws-ecommerce-platform/dsa-roadmap/30-dynamic-programming/README.md

 - Brute force: Time `O(2^(m+n))`, Space `O(m+n)`
 - DP: Time `O(m * n)`, Space `O(m * n)`

+**Quick Quiz:**
+1. What does `dp[i][j]` mean for LCS?
+2. When characters differ, which two subproblems do you compare?
+3. What should the answer be if the strings share no common characters?

 ---

 ### Example 11: Maximum Subarray Sum / Kadane's Algorithm variant of DP